docker/docs/engine/getstarted-voting-app/index.md

 ### Docker stacks and services

-Taken together, these new Compose features and deployment options can help when mapping out distributed applications and clustering strategies.
-Rather than thinking about running individual containers, we can start to model deployments as Docker stacks and services.
+Taken together, these new options can help when you want to configure an app to run its component functions across multiple servers, and use swarm mode for load balancing and performance.
+Rather than thinking about running individual containers, we can start to model deployments as application stacks and services.

 ### Compose file reference